Badekkila Pradeep

 Badekkila Pradeep is an Indian Television personality, best known for his Voice Overs in South India, especially the Kannada Television Industry.
-An actor, model, writer, lyricist and a podcaster, his Voice has been reaching millions every day since 2006.
+He is an actor, model, writer, lyricist and a podcaster, known for his Voice since 2005.

-He is popularly known as the voice we hear on Bigg Boss Kannada.
-He has been the voice of Colors Kannada, TV9 Kannada, Namma Metro and hundreds of commercials, documentaries and so on.
+He is popularly known as the voice on Bigg Boss Kannada.
+He has been the voice of Colors Kannada, TV9 Kannada, Namma Metro and hundreds of commercials, documentaries and other works.

 Early life

 Born in a village near Puttur, Badekkila Pradeep belongs to a family of agriculturists.
 Badekkila is the place where he was born and brought up, while his early schooling happened in his village, he studied in various institutions in Mangalore, Mumbai before he began his career in media.

 Career

 As voice artist

 Badekkila Pradeep has been the voice of various Kannada Television channels for more than 16 years now.
 He was first the voice of Star Suvarna, Zee Kannada and finally moved to Etv Kannada which is now Colors Kannada.

 He is known for his unique style and modulations and created a niche of his own in the Kannada Voice over industry.
 Badekkila Pradeep has given the voice for various popular Kannada TV shows like Pyate Hudgeer halli Lifeu, Halli Haida Pyateg Banda, Pyate Mandi Kadig Bandru, Indian, Super Minute, Kannadada Kotyadhipati and most remarkably, the narrator voice on Bigg Boss Kannada ever since the beginning of the series.